-4Düzce University Faculty of Medicine, Department of Obstetrics and Gynecology, Düzce, Turkey indicated for bleeding patients with Hb levels less than 8 g/dL, accompanied by symptoms such as tachycardia, weakness, and dyspnea on exertion.4 The first treatment step in acute blood loss was fluid replacement to restore blood volume.
-Infusions and fluid resuscitation can cause a sudden decrease in Hb levels.
-As Hb declines, reversible organ damage can occur; if blood loss continues, irreversible symptoms may develop.
+The first treatment step in acute blood loss was fluid replacement to restore blood volume.
+Infusions and fluid resuscitation can cause a sudden decrease in hemoglobin levels.
+As hemoglobin declines, reversible organ damage can occur; if blood loss continues, irreversible symptoms may develop.
 Severe bleeding can result in shock, defined as the inability to deliver adequate oxygen to tissues for cellular metabolism.
-The most critical step in managing hemorrhagic shock is the replenishment of red blood cell mass.3 According to the American Association of Blood Banks, the most common blood transfusion complication is febrile reactions.
-Other complications include infections (such as hepatitis C virus infection, hepatitis B virus infection, and human immunodeficiency virus infection, hemolytic reactions, allergic reactions, transfusion-related acute lung injury (TRALI), transfusion-related circulatory overload, and electrolyte imbalances.5
+The most critical step in managing hemorrhagic shock is the replenishment of red blood cell mass (3).

+According to the American Association of Blood Banks (AABB), the most common blood transfusion complication is febrile reactions.
+Other complications include infections (such as hepatitis C virus infection, hepatitis B virus infection, and human immunodeficiency virus (HIV) infection, hemolytic reactions, allergic reactions, transfusion-related acute lung injury (TRALI), transfusion-related circulatory overload, and electrolyte imbalances (5).